Psychiatric Drug Withdrawal II

 Who should view this series

 The fee for individuals is $100 for the eight webinar course.
-However, there is an EARLY BIRD discount of $50 for those who register by May 1.
-Use coupon code: EARLY-BIRD.

 We are offering a limited number of full and partial scholarships for peers and non-professionals.
 Click here to apply for a scholarship.